Recent vulnerability in Broadcom's Wi-Fi firmware - are Replicant-based devices affected?

 I wonder if a bug in a GSM modem firmware could allow to take over e.g. Galaxy S3.
 Unfortunately there's no free replacement for the GSM modem.
 The safest solution still seems to be a GSM-disabled phone (https://redmine.replicant.us/boards/39/topics/13996) connected via free-firmware Wi-Fi card to an external MiFi device which connects to a GSM network.
 And on top of that VPN + SIP.
 But who has the patience? :D

-RE: Recent vulnerability in Broadcom's Wi-Fi firmware - are Replicant-based devices affected? - Added by Jeremy Rand over 1 year ago
+RE: Recent vulnerability in Broadcom's Wi-Fi firmware - are Replicant-based devices affected? - Added by Jeremy Rand almost 2 years ago

 It's not so much an issue of whether all the stuff your phone talks to is free (this isn't possible to achieve, even theoretically: at some point you'll be talking to other people's devices).
 It's more an issue of whether there are any non-free components that aren't properly isolated from your system.